 A Support Network

-Your illness remains your own business and you are not obliged to divulge it to your employer.
+Your health status remains your own business and you are not obliged to divulge details to your employer.
 However, you also do not want to be perceived as an unproductive employee.
-The best way to mitigage hostility at work is to build alliances.
+The best way to mitigate hostility at work is to build alliances.
 Shore up a network of support for yourself through skilled diplomacy.